MetaCheck version 0.0.1.0

 Check if you are aware of the replication studies, and cite them where appropriate.

-This module checks references and warns for citations of original studies for which replication studies exist in the Replication Database.
+This module checks references and warns for citations of original studies for which replication or reproduction studies exist in the FLoRA database.

-The Replication Check module compares the reference list against studies in the FORRT replication database based on the DOI.
-If a study in the database is found, a reminder is provided that a replication of the original study exists, and should be cited (currently, a warning is provided regardless of whether the replication study is already cited).
+The Replication Check module compares the reference list against studies in the FLoRA (FORRT Library of Replication Attempts) database based on the DOI.
+If a study in the database is found, a reminder is provided that a replication or reproduction of the original study exists, and should be cited (currently, a warning is provided regardless of whether the replication/reproduction study is already cited).

 The module requires that the reference has a DOI.
 If you run the ref_doi_check module in a pipeline before this, it will use the enhanced DOI list from that module, otherwise it will only run on references with existing DOIs.

-It is possible the original study was cited for other reasons than the empirical claim tested, or that the replication in the FORRT replication database is for only one of the studies in the paper, and not the study the authors discuss.
+It is possible the original study was cited for other reasons than the empirical claim tested, or that the replication/reproduction in the FLoRA database is for only one of the studies in the paper, and not the study the authors discuss.

-The database can be manually updated with the `FReD_update()`` function.
-For more information, see https://forrt.org/FReD/.
+The database can be manually updated with the FLoRA_update() function.
+For more information, see https://forrt.org/FLoRA/.

 Check if you are aware of the replication studies, and cite them where appropriate.